|Value||Eligibility||Open date||Close date|

 c.
 Applicants may be required to attend an interview.

 d.
-The scholarship will be awarded by the Dean of the Sydney Conservatorium of Music.
+The scholarship will be awarded by the Dean of the Sydney Conservatorium of Music or their nominated delegate.

 b.
 For a coursework student, the annual payment will be made in two equal instalments after the census date of each semester.